learnlatex/learnlatex.github.io/en/lesson-11.md

 indent.
 If you want to suppress that for a single case, use `\noindent`.

 One style that is common is to have no indents for paragraphs, but instead to have a 'blank line' between them.
-We can acheive that using the `parskip` package.
+We can achieve that using the `parskip` package.

 ```latex